merazul-amin/pc-parts-reseller-client/README.md

 - I used React for frontend library, node and express for server and mongodb for database.
 - For Authentication I used Firebase.
 - For css framework I used tailwind css and daisyui.
+- I implemented jwt token , react query and axios in this project.

 ### Important Links